anjia0532/auto-close-issues/.github/ISSUE_TEMPLATE/question.md

 ---
-name: ❔Create a question
+name: "❔Create a question"
 about: Create a question regarding upgrading React Native to a new version.
+title: ''
-labels: ❔Question
+labels: ''
+assignees: ''

 ---

 ## Environment